exekube/exekube/README.md

 - Kubernetes
 - Helm

-The goal of this project is to make it easy and straightforward for DevOps engineers to manage cloud resources and Kubernetes API resources using a git-based workflow and a Continuous Delivery (Continuous Integration) pipeline.
+Exekube allows you to manage both cloud infrastructure resources and Kubernetes resources using a git-based workflow with a continuous integration (CI) pipeline.

 📘 Read the companion guide: <https://github.com/ilyasotkov/learning-kubernetes/>